-Bob Hope’s career stretched from vaudeville in the 1920s to a 1996 television appearance on Laughing with the Presidents.
-However, the British-born comedian’s greatest legacy was the gift of laughter he brought to millions of American service men and women stationed far from home.
+Leslie Townes “Bob” Hope was born on May 29, 1903, in Eltham, London, England.
+Hope was the most honored entertainer in history, but his greatest legacy was the gift of laughter he brought to millions of American service men and women stationed far from home.

-Hope (1903-2003) gained fame with the release of his first feature film, The Big Broadcast of 1938.
+Realizing he wanted a career in show business, Hope took dance lessons and soon was part of an act called the “Dancemedians.”
+He then spent five years on the vaudeville circuit and began appearing on Broadway and in radio and television productions.
+Hope gained fame with the release of his first feature film, The Big Broadcast of 1938.
 The movie featured his signature song, “Thanks for the Memory,” which was a major hit.
-Hope became one of Paramount Picture’s biggest stars, appearing in the popular “Road” movies with Bing Crosby and Dorothy Lamour, and seen regularly on television.
+Hope became one of Paramount Picture’s biggest stars, appearing in the popular Road movies with Bing Crosby and Dorothy Lamour, and seen regularly on television.

-Hope received many tributes during his lifetime, including a 1997 Congressional act naming him an “Honorary Veteran.”
-Of the award, Hope said, “I’ve been given many awards in my lifetime – but to be numbered among the men and women I admire most – is the greatest honor I have ever received.”
+For his work with the USO, Hope was the first entertainer to receive the Sylvanus Thayer Award from the US Military Academy at West Point.
+And in 1997, an Act of Congress named Hope an “Honorary Veteran.”
+In accepting the honor, Hope said, “I’ve been given many awards in my lifetime, but to be numbered among the men and women I admire most is the greatest honor I have ever received.”

 Hope was also famous for his frequent hosting of the Academy Awards show (19 times), and his love of golf.
 He often brought a golf club on stage during performances, and hosted the “Bob Hope Classic” charity golf tournament.
 In 1995, he was a member of a golf foursome that included Presidents Gerald Ford, George H.W.
 Bush, and Bill Clinton.